-Under the GFP, the Reserve will register Forest Project activities for enhancement of forest carbon stocks.
+Under the PFP, the Reserve will register Forest Project activities for enhancement of forest carbon stocks; accordingly, the PFP does not include avoided emissions as eligible activities for the generation of CRTs.

 Within the Project Area boundaries, Activity Areas are identified as explicit areas where Forest Owners implement management actions.
 Each Activity Area must be identified as one of the activities defined by the Reserve in Table 2.1 and meet the associated definition at the Activity Area's initiation.
 While management actions may change over the course of the Activity Area's life, the activity designation is based on the activity definition that is met at the Activity Area's initiation.
-For example, a Restoration Activity Area may later obtain an authorized forest management plan, however, the activity designation would remain Restoration since that was the activity established at the Activity Area's initiation.
+For example, a Restoration Activity Area may later obtain an authorized Forest Management Plan for Sustainable Forest Harvesting (FMP), however, the activity designation would remain Restoration since that was the activity established at the Activity Area's initiation.
 Specific management actions under each activity may be diverse.
 Some examples are shown in Table 2.1.

-In addition to the activity definitions in Table 2.1, Activity Areas must further meet eligibility and additionality criteria in Section 0.
+In addition to the activity definitions in Table 2.1, Activity Areas must further meet eligibility and additionality criteria in Section 3.